mittorn/kb-js/README.md

 - Tracerouting a given IP
 - Weather from [OpenWeatherMap](http://openweathermap.org/)
 - Defining arbitrary web hooks that, when triggered, send a configurable message to your room
+- Using a specific webhook to send direct messages (private 1:1 chats) to Matrix users
 - Providing WHOIS information on a domain or IP address
 - Adding tasks and monitoring progress on [Wunderlist](https://www.wunderlist.com/) lists